Rosenvænget: Rosenvenge and Rosendal

 The country house Rosendal was later built on part of the land.
 The house was located at the corner of present-day Østerbrogade and Slagelsegade. opposite Sortedam Lake.
 It was purchased by Friederich Tutein in 1802.

 Redevelopment of the area

-In the middle of the 19th century, Østerbro was still a rural area dominated by large country houses.
-The area now known as a Rosenvænget belonged to a country house named Rosenlund.
+In 1857, Mozart Waagepetersen bought Rosendal from Friederich Tutein's heirs.

 After Copenhagen's old fortification ring was decommissioned and its Eastern City Gate was demolished in 1859, it was decided to sell of the land in lots for redevelopment with large villas for members of the upper middle class.
 Servitudes ensured that the land could not be redeveloped with multi-storey buildings.